BrunaLab/HeliconiaSurveys/README.md

 This repository includes the following:

-1. [Summaries](https://brunalab.github.io/HeliconiaSurveys) of the demographic data collected to date
+1. [Summaries](https://brunalab.github.io/HeliconiaSurveys) of the demographic dataset (e.g., total number of plants, total number of plants per plot, total number of seedlings per year).
 2. R Code used to:
     - process raw data files and correct / make changes to individual records (`code/survey_cleaning`)
     - review the clean data for anomalies, unusual records for review, etc. (`code/survey_review`)